Quentin18/newspapers/index.md

 </ul>
 -->

+The 11 topics were specially chosen because they are current topics that are often found in the news.
+Since these topics tend to create debate in the United States within the different parties, and since we believe that each party has a well-defined opinion on each of these subjects, we believe that it would be possible to determine one's political opinion based on his/her opinion on each individual topic.

 For each of these topics, we computed the mean opinion score for each party.
 The scores range from **-1** (for a **negative** opinion) to **+1** (for a **positive** opinion).
 We then proceeded to do the same analysis separately with our 3 newspaper's quotes, to obtain mean opinion scores for all three of them.

 #### Can we use sentiment analysis to compare the political parties?